Earthquakes on May 3, 2026

 105.4 km---✓ ReviewedUSGS →

-On May 3, 2026 at 21:29 UTC, a magnitude 2.4 earthquake struck 47 km WNW of Ninilchik, Alaska.
-This event falls inside the aftershock decay of a nearby magnitude 2.8 earthquake that occurred about 15 hours earlier.
+At 21:29 UTC on May 3, 2026, a magnitude 2.4 tremor occurred 47 km WNW of Ninilchik, Alaska.
+Coming 15 hours after a magnitude 2.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 The event originated approximately 105.4 km below the surface, classifying it as intermediate depth.
-Geolocation places the event at 60.260°N, -152.410°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 60.260°, -152.410°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03